What Causes Breast Cancer - Mammography Guidelines and Prevention

 What Causes Breast Cancer?

-Darn good question!
+The precise answer to this questions is not known.
 The short simple answer is DNA changes brought on by abnormal cellular homeostasis.
-Actually there are many factors, but as you will see they are all related and can all be addressed by doing certain things, some of which you probably have not been told about!
+Actually there are many factors, but are all related and can all be addressed by doing certain things, some of which you probably have not been told about!

 Breasts are made up of fatty tissues, and fat is where toxins in the body are stored.
 Therefore if you have toxins from heavy metals, or environmental chemicals, your breasts will be affected.

-Ironically estrogen, the same hormone that increases the risk of breast cancer also causes the type of cancer that men fear the most, prostate cancer.
+Xeno-estrogens, the same hormones that increase the risk of breast cancer also causes the type of cancer that men fear the most, prostate cancer.

-Estrogen also is stored in fatty tissue, and it is a trigger for a number of cancers including breast, uterine, and prostate (yep, the “guy” cancer!)
+These dangerous enviromental estrogens are also stored in fatty tissue.
+Environmental estrogens are suspected of being a trigger for a number of cancers including breast, uterine, and prostate (yep, the “guy” cancer!)

-Radiation from mammograms and other forms of radiographic screening like chest x-rays, ect., can also result in increased risk for breast cancer.
+Radiation from mammograms and other forms of radiographic screening like chest x-rays, ect., can also result in increased risk for breast cancer, because they create high levels of free radicals that damage DNA.

 This is again because the fatty tissues of the breasts are very delicate structures and easily affected by free radicals that are generated by toxins and radiation.
 Ionizing radiation (from x-rays and mammograms) can also cause breast cancer.